gustavodamazio/mdir-run/README.md

 - **Detailed Logging**: Generate log files capturing the execution status, output, and errors for auditing and debugging purposes.
 - **Flexible Directory Selection**: Automatically detects and processes directories within a specified initial directory, with support for nested directories if needed.
 - **Subdirectories entry points**: Insert subdirectories in relation to the parent, to execute commands in them if the directory exists, if it does not exist there will be no error.
+- **Retry Mechanism**: Automatically retry failed commands a specified number of times, ensuring robustness in execution.

 #### Getting Started: